CodeReviewDAO/dxd_codereview/Reviews/414 - ServicesDAO additional features development December/1 - Updates delivered and released on production environment/README.md

 # Unit / Automated Testing

 The project has unit tests for most of the critical classes and methods.
-The project is tested both manually and automatically.

 The manual tests are done by the reviewer thanks to OP's help.
 All of the features work as expected.